justincy/signs-of-the-second-coming/questions.md

 # Open Questions

-* Is "Great tribulation of the Jews" the same as "All nations gathered against Israel?"

 * What is the interpretation of the natural disasters in the sixth seal?
 Are they concurrent with the restoration, before it, or after it?